sbustelo/JSOL/docs/ROADMAP.md

 ### The problem

-`JSOL.hexToInt`, and everything IPAX-specific that would follow it (OKLCH conversion helpers, APCA-specific lookups), doesn't belong bundled into the same compiler core as `JSOL.count`.
+`JSOL.hexToInt`, and everything IPAX-specific (or Whatever-Project-specific) that would follow it (OKLCH conversion helpers, APCA-specific lookups), doesn't belong bundled into the same compiler core as `JSOL.count`.
 IPAX is the project that motivated JSOL's existence, but it isn't JSOL, and a different downstream project will want its own helpers that have nothing to do with color math.
 Collapsing "core, load-bearing for any JSOL project" and "useful for one specific project" into a single wrapper table doesn't scale and makes the core harder to audit.

 ### The design proposal

 Split the wrapper namespace into two tiers:

 - **Core** (`JSOL.*`): the existing Level 1 table, plus Level 2 once it ships.
 Ships with the compiler.
 Anyone using JSOL gets it, no setup.
-- **Extension helpers** (`JSOL.ext.<namespace>.<helperName>()`, naming TBD): live outside the compiler, one file per helper, discoverable rather than hardcoded.
-IPAX's helpers become the first extension package; someone else's domain gets their own.
+- **Extension / Project helpers** (`JSOL.ext.<namespace>.<helperName>()`, naming TBD): live outside the compiler, one file per helper, discoverable rather than hardcoded.
+IPAX's helpers can become the first extension package; someone else's domain gets their own.

 ### Discovery is an input, not a runtime operation